jbonadiman/dotfiles/README.md

 - [WSL] Autocomplete in commands
 - [Windows] Install EdgeDeflector, Battle.net, Origin
 - [All] Add separation installations tags (personal, essential, dev...)
+- [All] Add command line options that defines what tags should be installed and if upgrades must be run

 ### Annotations